Botswana entry requirements for Malta passport holders

 Proof of departure from Botswana

 Immigration officers routinely ask for a return or onward ticket at the border.
-Have a printed or digital copy of your flight booking showing you leave within 90 days.
+Have a printed or digital copy of your outbound flight booking ready — they will check the date matches your intended 90-day stay.

 Recommended